AbdallahMekky/Resources/README.md

 # Resources

-Ultimate resources for Engineers and Developers.
+The ultimate resources for Web Developers and Designers.